Andresmup/github-foundations/14_NOTIFICATIONS/Readme.md

 > [!CAUTION]
 > Remember and not mix:
-> **Watching**: Its for repos, people, organizations
+> - **Watching**: Its for repos, people, organizations
-> **Notification subscriptions**: Its for especific Pull Request and Issues
+> - **Notification subscriptions**: Its for especific Pull Request and Issues

 ## NOTIFICATION SETTINGS

-Some important aspecto about the settings for notifications are:
+Some important aspect about the settings for notifications are:

 ### Default notification email
 Choose where you'd like emails to be sent.
 You can add more email addresses.
 Use custom routes to specify different email addresses to be used for individual organizations.